Garrard, Kentucky: 19th century decline and Civil War destruction

 In 1850 they had 11 employees at the salt works and owned 37 slaves; but in 1860 owned 21 slaves.

 A continual pre-war problem for salt making at the Salt Works had been that Goose Creek river was only navigable at certain times of year for commercial shipping.

 Several largely ineffective steps were taken to improve navigability, with Daniel Garrard along with two others appointed river commissioners in 1810 with powers to unblock the river, and a subscription raising measure approved by the Kentucky General Assembly in 1813.

-The most effective measure was Daniel Garrard using 32 of his "hands" (i.e. slaves) to clear the South Fork of the Kentucky River of obstacles in 1818.
+The most effective measure was Daniel Garrard using 32 of his "hands" (i.e. slaves) to clear the South Fork Kentucky River of obstacles in 1818.

 Several calls were made by Garrard and others to further improve matters, to legislators that did not heed them, in part because of national economic depression that began in 1838.

 A 1835 report by the Kentucky Board of Internal Improvements stated for example:

+Other ideas put forward included a grand plan suggested in a 1836-01-19 report by R. P. Baker, Kentucky's first chief engineer, proposing a canal between the Ohio River and the Atlantic Ocean that would arrive at The Three Forks and proceed up the South Fork Kentucky River and Goose Creek.

+It would then employ a 36 mile canal from the Salt Works to the Cumberland River at Barboursville, and thence via Yellow Creek, Powell's River, the Clinch, the Tennessee, and the Hiwassee, and the Savannah, to the Gulf of Mexico.

+A survey was done in 1837, with the projected route to the Salt Works following the Cumberland from the Barboursville ford, along the Richland Creek valley, through a 1 mile tunnel under the ridge to the Collins Fork of Goose Creek, and finally along Collins to the Salt Works; but nothing further came of the plan.

+The canal would have required several locks to account for the 121.8 ft height difference between the Salt Works and the Cumberland ford.